kjhealy/covdata/README.md

 |asian         |         0|             1|  168458.39|  515557.14|   79|   5045.5|   26484|  140424.5|  6063600|▇▁▁▁▁ |
 |nhopi         |         0|             1|    6966.61|   18657.18|   23|    669.0|    2029|    5063.5|   199872|▇▁▁▁▁ |
 |tom           |         0|             1|   77964.97|  131251.16|  455|  12091.0|   33757|   98669.5|  1554757|▇▁▁▁▁ |

-Further details can be found in the help page for each table.

 ## Citing the `covdata` package